 Protecting rights.
-One of our staff attorneys described a situation that illustrates the need for an attorney to balance the power by educating the clients on their rights.
-This is what she described, “A lady came into the Ogden clinic a couple of months back.
-She had been married 17 years and wanted to get divorced.
+One of our attorneys described a situation that illustrates the need for an attorney to balance the power between parties by educating clients on their rights: “A lady came into the Ogden clinic a couple of months ago.
+She had been married for 17 years and wanted to get divorced.
 He had her believing the house was his because it was in his name.
 And the cars.
 And the furniture.
 All his.
 She had made a little to-go bag with some soap and a roll of toilet paper in it and he yelled at her and said she was stealing from him.
 She was on the verge of leaving him to stay with a daughter.
 She was struggling to find work, having been a stay-at-home wife (per his wishes) for 17 years.”
-The TLC attorney concluded, “It was wonderful to clue her in on her rights.
+The Timpanogos Legal attorney concluded, “It was wonderful to clue her in on her rights.
 Half of everything, including retirement was hers.
-Alimony also a very real possibility.
+Alimony was also a very real possibility.
 Her eyes got bigger and bigger as I explained.”
 Without consulting an attorney, she might have believed him and signed paperwork that could not be undone.

 Physical protection and safety.
-In April of 2019 a woman contacted us for help in obtaining a stalking injunction against a former boyfriend.
-He has been harassing her, her friends, family, and ecclesiastical leaders.
-We gave her advice and drafted her paperwork for her.
-She filed it with the court and per our suggestion received representation at the hearing through Utah Legal Services.
-She was both relieved and excited when she got the stalking injunction.
-It is much more difficult to get a stalking injunction than it is to get a protective order and so the drafting of the paperwork is critical.
+In April 2019 a woman contacted us for help in getting a stalking injunction against a former boyfriend.
+He has been harassing her and her friends, family, and religious leaders.
+We gave her advice and drafted court paperwork for her.
+She filed it with the court and, per our suggestion, received free legal representation at the hearing through Utah Legal Services.
+She was relieved and excited when she got the stalking injunction.
+It is much more difficult to get a stalking injunction than it is to get a protective order, so the drafting of the paperwork is critical.
 One of the most important outcomes was that the client was empowered by this process.
-She told the TLC attorney how grateful she was and how much safer she feels.
+She told the Timpanogos Legal attorney how grateful she was and how much safer she feels.

 Custody & Parenting Plans.
 We had been working with a man who had been involved in a highly contentious divorce case.
-His wife frequently denied him his court ordered parent-time without giving a reason.
-His higher paying job was eliminated and he had to take a lower paying job and could not afford an attorney.
+His wife frequently denied him his court-ordered parent-time without giving a reason.
+His higher-paying job was eliminated; he had to take a lower-paying job and could not afford an attorney.
 He was working with a Special Master who was slow to respond to requests for help.
 He frequently came to the Family Justice Center for advice, then he would go to work on applying the advice, coming back for help when he got stuck.
 One night at the Family Justice Center he stayed in the waiting room after all the clients had left even though he had talked to an attorney earlier in the evening.
 He looked at our Executive Director and said, “Do you know what you do here?”
 She paused to see where this was going and he continued with a trembling voice, “You give hope.”
-He returned a short while later to report that he had followed our advice and the Special Master resigned because she was too busy and she helped him find another good Special Master who would be available to work out problems.
+He returned a short while later to report that he had followed our advice and the Special Master resigned because she was too busy, but she helped him find another good Special Master who would be available to work out problems.

 More on hope and compassion.